Blu-ray: The State of Play – October 2009

 And it’s not just new releases that can give Blu-ray a weekly boost – catalogue titles, including ones that had already been released and practically given away towards the end on HD DVD like Transformers or King Kong, can still command huge sales (King Kong actually beat The Dark Knight in terms of the Blu-ray sales percentage).
 And even when there are no releases, Blu-ray can perform, an example is point 5 on the graph, which was occurred during the New Years break.
 The reason is that when there are fewer shoppers, those that are out there buying are often the more “fanatical” kind, early adopters, home theater enthusiasts and such, and they prefer Blu-ray over DVD.
 And every new release on Blu-ray, whether it’s a new movie or a classic, is “new” to Blu-ray owners, and such almost everything can be considered a new release and the sales figures roughly reflect this.

-In terms of growth, the revenue growth as shown on the graph doesn’t look quite that spectacular.
+In terms of growth, the revenue growth as shown on the graph doesn’t look quite that spectacular, the peak for Watchmen apart.
 There is good reason for this, and that’s largely down the missing data – we’re not yet at the peak sales period, which is right now until the end of the year.
 However, the 2008 data does include this period, and most of the peaks occurred during this period as well.
 Only when the 2009 peak period has passed, can we accurately compare “peak to peak” to see the real signs of growth.
 And as mentioned earlier, the lower Blu-ray prices resulted in a revenue drop on a per title basis, which is most likely larger than any similar revenue/title drops for DVD, and the graph above cannot accurately reflect this either.
+December 8 Update: With a couple of more weeks worth of data, including the weeks featuring some of the year’s biggest releases such as Up as well as the aforementioned Transformers 2 and Star Trek, the growth looks much more evident.
+There are still a couple of big releases for the rest of the year, including Terminator Salvation (which should do great on Blu-ray) and Harry Potter and the Half-Blood Prince, we might even see higher peaks, although I think it will be hard to top Star Trek.

-So to better compare, let’s have a look at the 2008 to 2009 comparison based on the same time period.
-Or in other words, May to September 2008 sales as a comparison to May to September 2009 sales.
+Let’s have a look at the 2008 to 2009 comparison based on the same time period using the same x-axis.
+Or in other words, May to September November 2008 sales as a comparison to May to September November 2009 sales.
 Here’s the graph:

-I would have preferred more data, but this is the best I can do with the data I have.
-I will do one at the end of the year which should be more informative.
-But even with the lack of data, we can still see the growth trend on a year to year basis.
+December 8 Update: Note the dip at the end of both lines is for the Black Friday sales, which traditionally favours DVDs more than Blu-rays, since we’re talking about $2 DVDs compared to $10 Blu-ray titles (for 2009’s Black Friday, these were the discounted prices).
+I will update again at the end of the year.
 Every month of 2009 so far has outsold the same month in 2008, that’s to be expected.
-The average growth for each week’s dataset is 51.07%, in other words, on average, a week in 2009 meant a 51% increase compared to the same week in 2008.
+There were more peaks for 2009 as well, with Blu-ray better able to take advantage of hit titles (and 2009 gaves us more titles that the average home theater enthusiast, movie fans and PS3 gamers – the core Blu-ray demographic – would arguably enjoy more).
+The average growth for each week’s dataset is 158.64%, in other words, on average, a week in 2009 meant a near 159% increase compared to the same week in 2008 (this is using 2008 data that’s been updated for the post April 2009 model).
 But “percentage increases” are not that indicative of real growth, because if only one Blu-ray movie was sold last week, and two was sold this week, then that’s a 100% increase in a week, which sounds like a lot, but is really isn’t.
-The actual increase in market share for Blu-ray is about 3.27% on average for the above time period, meaning that on average, Blu-ray market share for a week in 2009 is likely to be around 3% higher than the same week in 2008 (so if Blu-ray had 5% market share in week 30 of 2008, then week 30 of 2009 should have roughly 8% market share).
-This is not an insignificant increase, and as I will mention again, due to the drop in revenue per title that should be greater on Blu-ray than on DVD, this increase may actually be larger that what you see in the graph.
+The actual increase in market share for Blu-ray is about 6.59% on average for the above time period, meaning that on average, Blu-ray market share for a week in 2009 is likely to be around 6.6% higher than the same week in 2008 (so if Blu-ray had 5% market share in week 30 of 2008, then week 30 of 2009 should have roughly 11.6% market share).
+This is not an insignificant increase, and as I will mention again, due to the drop in revenue per title that should be greater on Blu-ray than on DVD, this increase may actually be larger.

 1. Weekly News Roundup (18 October 2009) « Blog Archive « DVDGuy’s Blog @ Digital Digest Says: